mujtabahafeez/git-for-devops/README.md

-This repository is for understanding Git Concepts for DevOp I have edit the remote URL
+This repository is for understanding Git Concepts for DevOp I have edit the remote URL.
+Now for the remote commit , i am using SSH